copy and paste this google map to your website or blog!

 What is a content delivery network (CDN)? | How do CDNs work?
 A content delivery network (CDN) is a geographically distributed group of servers that caches content close to end users A CDN allows for the quick transfer of assets needed for loading Internet content, including HTML pages, JavaScript files, stylesheets, images, and videos

-Content delivery network - Wikipedia A content delivery network or content distribution network (CDN) is a geographically distributed network of proxy servers and their data centers The goal is to provide high availability and performance ("speed") by distributing the service spatially relative to end users
+Content delivery network - Wikipedia A content delivery network (CDN) or content distribution network is a geographically distributed network of proxy servers and corresponding data centers

 What is CDN (Content Delivery Network)? - ClouDNS Blog A Content Delivery Network (CDN) is a system of servers distributed geographically to deliver web content to users more quickly and efficiently When a user requests a web page, the CDN provides the content from a server closer to the user’s location, reducing the time it takes to load